Electric charge Definition

 But if the body is positively or negatively charged, the leaves of the electroscope diverge.
-For example, if the body is negatively charged then due to electrostatic induction, positively charge will appear on the disk while negative charge will appear on the leave in above Fig:
+For example, if the body is negatively charged then due to electrostatic induction, a positively charge will appear on the disk while a negative charge will appear on the leave-in above Fig:

-The leaves of the electroscope repel each other and diverge because each leave gets similar charge.
+The leaves of the electroscope repel each other and diverge because each leave gets a similar charge.
 The divergence of leaves will depend on the amount of charge.

 Charging the Electroscope by Electrostatic Induction:

 Electroscope can be charged by the process of electrostatic induction.
-In order to produce positive charge on the electroscope, bring a negatively charged body near the disk of the electroscope in above Fig:
+In order to produce a positive charge on the electroscope, bring a negatively charged body near the disk of the electroscope in above Fig:

-Positive charge will appear on the disk of the electroscope while negative charges will shift to the leaves.
-Now connect the disk of electroscope to the earthed aluminium foil by a conducting wire in above Fig:
+The positive charge will appear on the disk of the electroscope while the negative charges will shift to the leaves.
+Now connect the disk of electroscope to the earthed aluminum foil by a conducting wire in above Fig:

-Similarly, electroscope can be charged negatively with the help of a positively charged rod.
+Similarly, an electroscope can be charged negatively with the help of a positively charged rod.

 Electroscope can also be changed by the process of conduction.
 Touch a negatively charged rod with the disk of a neutral electroscope.
-Negative charge from the rod will transfer to the electroscope and will cause it leaves to diverge.
+A negative charge from the rod will transfer to the electroscope and will cause it leaves to diverge.

 Detecting the Type of Charge:

-For the detection of the type of charge on a body, electroscope is first charged either positively.
+For the detection of the type of charge on a body, the electroscope is first charged either positively.
 Suppose the electroscope is positively charged as explain before and are shown in above Fig:

 Now in order to detect the type of charge on a body, bring the charged body near the disk of the positively charged electroscope.
 If the divergence of the leaves increases, the body carries positively charges are shown in above Fig: